 - Gravity Falls: Wendy Corduroy wears mud caked boots and more often than not comes off as a slacker.
 But in "Into the Bunker" she fights an inhuman monster that has taken her shape, and acquits herself admirably against something quite strong.
 It should be mentioned that Wendy is the only daughter of an extremely tough lumberjack.

-- In Steven Universe, Holly Blue Agate is the authoritarian supervisor of Pink Diamond's Quartz soldiers and zoo, and wears white thigh-high boots.
+- In Steven Universe, Holly Blue Agate is the authoritarian supervisor of Pink Diamond's Quartz soldiers and zoo, and wears white thigh-high low-heeled boots.